 I argue here that labelling his Khusrau u Shirin as a “rewriting” of the Shahnama does not do justice to Nizami’s sophisticated work, nor can it refer to the intention, the structure, the style or the topic of this new masnavi at all!
 The above, non-explicit mention of what is likely to be the Shahnama is almost fortuitous (incidentally indicating the probable fame of the episode as treated by Firdausi), and is also an example of the usual game Nizami plays with the scholarly habit of source-dropping.
 If the audience trace the reference, then they will also be confronted with Nizami’s game of “defamiliarisation” avant-la-lettre that places the ill-reputed Shahnama courtesan in the seat of the anima who conducts the lustful and immature Khusrau to a better understanding of human love.
 Can we say that reading Nizami’s story will gain in interest when also reading Firdausi?
 Not necessarily: Nizami’s masnavi stands on its own and confrontation with the hypothetical auctoritas (traditionally considered to be Firdausi’s text) does not produce added appreciation of its style or significance.

-In the present state of research on Nizami’s very complex work, the task of tracing more than a few threads of the web of intertextual references has not yet been attempted beyond recognising that he has taken over a number of structural elements for his heroes’ interaction (such as the exchange of letters and the exchange of the heroine by another woman in the unworthy lover’s bed) from another work: Gurgani’s romance Vis u Ramin, which also explores diverse love manifestations.
+In the present state of research on Nizami’s very complex work, the task of tracing more than a few threads of the web of intertextual references has not yet been attempted.
+We recognise however that he has taken over a number of structural elements for his heroes’ interaction (such as the exchange of letters and the exchange of the heroine with another woman in the unworthy lover’s bed) from another work: Gurgani’s romance Vis u Ramin, which also explores diverse love manifestations.
 At all events, the confrontation of the two story-lines above shows how he selected elements traditionally related to the story of Shirin and Khusrau and which Firdausi had chosen to discard, such as the positive depiction of Shirin that is discussed above.
-Amongst these we also count the introduction of the character of Farhad, which I would like to discuss somewhat.
+Amongst these elements I would like to briefly discuss his introduction of the character of Farhad.
 In later works this second lover somehow steals the show away from Khusrau and will be considered Shirin’s main partner.
 The character appears early on in Persian sources.
 Bal‘ami refers to him as a way of identifying Shirin: “[Khusrau] had a wife named Shirin, a Rumi slave girl… [She] was the one with whom Farhad had fallen in love and [it was] for Shirin’s sake [that] he carved through Bisutun.”
 Nizam al-Mulk is more explicit in his expounding of the unglorious affair and takes a stance that is not dissimilar from Firdausi’s sober assessment of Shirin’s character.
 As we saw, he mentions the episode of Khusrau, Shirin and Farhad, as a counter-example of the firm and proper attitude to adopt towards women: “Since Khusrau so loved Shirin that he put the reins of fancy into her hands and did everything that she said, then inevitably she grew bold, and though she was queen to such a great king, she began to prefer Farhad.”
 Thus, the character of this man was already linked to Shirin’s story in popular lore, forming the third element of a typical love-triangle.
-What is interesting is the way Nizami has interpreted the character.
+What is interesting is how Nizami has interpreted the character.
 He does not paint a feisty, lustful, hide-and-corner affair between a bored queen and a handsome menial (Nizam al-Mulk’s attitude).
 Nor does he simply depict a desperate lover pushed to a superhuman feat by royal punishment (the possible interpretation of Bal‘ami’s bland reference).